YogiramV/FinTrack/README.md

 FinTrack is a data-driven personal finance platform that transforms bank statement PDFs into structured financial data and provides meaningful insights into spending, income, budgeting, and financial patterns.

-The project is designed as an end-to-end data engineering and analytics system, covering document ingestion, data processing, event streaming, batch processing, orchestration, storage, analytics, and visualization.
+The project is designed as an end-to-end data engineering and analytics system, covering document ingestion, data cleaning, transaction analysis, storage, event streaming, batch processing, orchestration, and visualization.

 ---